cwi-dis/cwipc/docs/cli-tools.rst

 precise in specifying what output format you want.
 See `--help` for the options.

-Additional examples (recording, playback, synthetic streams) appear in the README and in :doc:`raw-recording`.
+Additional examples (recording, playback, synthetic streams) appear in :doc:`raw-recording`.

 Common arguments
 ----------------